-"In the Spotlight: LinXis discussed in Dutch financial daily"Read more
+"In the Spotlight: LinXis technology discussed in Dutch medical oncology journal"Read more

 Scientific Advisory Board